 {23}

-of God have found, since the increased outpouring of His Spirit,| a sort of remedy for this disunion (manifestly an imperfect, though not an untrue one), in the Bible Society, and in Missionary exertions; which gave&#8212;the one, a sort of vague unity in the common acknowledgment of the word, which, if investigated, will be found to have partially inherent in it, though not recognised in its power, the germ of true unity&#8212;the other, an unity of desire and action, which tended in thought towards that kingdom, the want of the power of which was felt.
+of God have found, since the increased outpouring of His Spirit,¦ a sort of remedy for this disunion (manifestly an imperfect, though not an untrue one), in the Bible Society, and in Missionary exertions; which gave -- the one, a sort of vague unity in the common acknowledgment of the word, which, if investigated, will be found to have partially inherent in it, though not recognised in its power, the germ of true unity -- the other, an unity of desire and action, which tended in thought towards that kingdom, the want of the power of which was felt.
 And in this they found some relief for that sense of want, which the workings of the divine Spirit had produced in them.

 From the state of things of which I have spoken have resulted other efforts, either of the energies of knowledge, or the desires of spiritual life, exercising themselves, often to the peril of the individual, in (as it is conceived) mistaken efforts at producing a separation or reunion of believers, by taking a ground of their separation quite distinct from ordinary dissent as much as from Establishment.
 The spirit and desire in which much of this was carried on, was, doubtless, in many instances the genuine cravings of a mind actuated by the Spirit of God; but it has often been defective, in not practically waiting upon His will; and though doubtless affording a part of that testimony to what the Church was, which was consistent with the infirmity of our nature and the actual position of the Church, yet, even when of the highest order, it has failed for the reason mentioned, as in fact it ran before the general progress of the divine counsels.
 But those strivings of the Spirit in us (for such I believe them to be) are surely deserving of the serious attention of the people of God.
 This painful sense of our immense distance from that genuine exhibition of the purpose of God in His church, this looking after His power and glory, ought to lead us to thankfulness that He still thus deals with us, and to receive it as a pledge of that faithfulness which shall make the people of God, in due time, shine in the glory of the Lord.
 It should lead us also assiduously to seek what is the mind of Christ as to the path of believers in the present day; that it may be, though not exactly according to their own desires, yet perfectly according to what His present will concerning them is.
 We know that it was the purpose of God in Christ to gather in one all things in heaven and on

-| I leave this and other incorrect expressions unchanged.
+¦I leave this and other incorrect expressions unchanged.

 {24}